xpack/arm-linux-files/README.md

 ### QEMU 4.1.1

-On macOS, qemu can be installed via Homebrew.

 On Linux, the versions available on more conservative distributions, like Ubuntu 18.04, are too old to be usable, and in this case it is necessary to recompile it form sources.